Our Work

 Learn more about the AUCD

-The Indiana Institute on Disability and Community receives support from the Office of the Vice Provost for Research (OVPR).
-OVPR's mission is to work with individuals, teams, centers, institutes, and schools to foster excellence in research and creative activities and to offer support to faculty to successfully compete for external funding.
-OVPR provides consultation, proposal development services, competitive internal funding programs, and research infrastructure for a wide range of research, scholarly, and creative activities.
+The Indiana Institute on Disability and Community receives support from the Office of the Vice President for Research (VPR).
+VPR's mission is to work with individuals, teams, centers, institutes, and schools to foster excellence in research and creative activities and to offer support to faculty to successfully compete for external funding.
+VPR provides consultation, proposal development services, competitive internal funding programs, and research infrastructure for a wide range of research, scholarly, and creative activities.

 Learn more about OVPR